MLT-solutions/SourceSeeker-AI/README.md

 | **Support** | Community Issues | **Priority Support** |
 | **App File** | image_finder.py | TBC |

+## DISCLAIMER:
+This software is provided "as is", without warranty of any kind, express or implied.
+The developer is not liable for any data loss or damages arising from the use of this software.

+**Note on Deletion:** This app includes a feature to permanently delete files.
+Please use this feature with caution.
+Deleted files may not be recoverable.
+Always verify the file path before confirming deletion.

 ## ⚖️ License

 Distributed under the MIT License.
 See `LICENSE` for more information.